Wessex Learning Trust

 YOU can help by changing ONE bulb at a time!

-Nailsea School developed a student led Climate Action Group, before Covid19 hit, they met regularly and were an active voice within the school.
-The group have been instrumental to the many environmentally beneficial changes we have seen around school.
+Nailsea School has an Eco Group, they met regularly and are an active voice within the school.
+The group have been instrumental to the many environmentally beneficial changes we have seen around school., including us gaining Eco-School status.

 Protecting natural habitats helps increase biodiversity, and a greater diversity of species ensures more sustainability for all life forms – including humans!